maha4028/economic-charting/README.md

 <img src="plots/short_phillips_curve.png" alt="Plot #4b" width="500">
 </p>

-This finding of several short-run Phillips curves inside of the noisy data for the spurious and singular long-run Phillips curve is supported by the theory that the relationship described by the Phillips curve only holds in the short-run.
+This finding of several short-run Phillips curves inside of the noisy data for the larger long-run Phillips curve is supported by the theory that the relationship described by the Phillips curve only holds in the short-run.
 Instances where the short-run Phillips curve flips positive (1973-1974 and 1975-1976) seem to be related to an episode of stagflation and recession in the mid-1970s.

 <!-- ## Pandemic effects
 The negative shock in the demand for labor causing a spike in unemployment, and later, the negative shock to the supply of goods and services causing higher inflation have largely worked their way through the economy.